English - Writing

 Pathfinder/Pathfinder* Qualifications

-In the GCSE pathway, pupils are taught to write for different purposes and audience through writing to describe, narrate, explain, instruct, argue and inform.
+Lastly, in the GCSE pathway, pupils are taught to write for different purposes and audience through writing to describe, narrate, explain, instruct, argue and inform.
 Pupils will learn how to use language imaginatively and creatively to write for impact across different forms.
-This will include learning how and when to use rhetorical devices.
-Pupils will learn how to cite evidence and use quotations effectively and pertinently to support their views.
+This will include learning how and when to use a range of effective language devices to enhance the quality of their writing.
+Pupils will learn how to cite evidence and use quotations effectively to support their views.

 Impact of the English Writing Curriculum:

 All Springfields pupils will leave the academy with functional writing skills to lead a safe independent life.
-This will be evident in all pupils achieving, as a minimum, the Entry Level 1 qualification in English; many will achieve higher level qualifications such as further Entry Levels, Functional Skills qualifications and some may achieve GCSE English.
+This will be evident in all pupils achieving, as a minimum, the Functional Skills Entry Level 1 qualification in English; many will achieve higher level qualifications such as further Entry Levels 2 and 3, Level 1 and Level 2, and some may achieve GCSE English Language.